lorenae/qb4olap/README.md

-#Intro

 QB4OLAP is a Vocabulary for Business Intelligence over Linked Data.

-It is an extension of the DataCube vocabulary that allows to represent OLAP cubes in RDF, and to implement OLAP operators (such as Roll-up, Slice, and Dice) as SPARQL queries directly on this RDF representation.
+It is an extension of the [DataCube](http://www.w3.org/TR/vocab-data-cube/) vocabulary that allows to represent OLAP cubes in RDF, and to implement OLAP operators (such as Roll-up, Slice, and Dice) as SPARQL queries directly on this RDF representation.

 #The vocabulary